Saira-A/configdoc/options.md

 ##### interactionPromptEnabled
 **Type**: `boolean`
 **Default**: `false`
-Determines if the interaction prompt is enabled.
+Determines if the interaction prompt is enabled - cursor appears demonstrating how to rotate the model.

 #### alephCenterPanel